hudsonvalleydigitalnetwork/hasviolet/README.md

 Start with reading the the [HASviolet Installation Guide](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/HASviolet_Installation_Guide_v1.pdf).
 It will tell you what hardware you will need, installing Raspbian Lite OS, and downloading then running the [install automation script](https://github.com/hudsonvalleydigitalnetwork/hasviolet/blob/master/HASviolet_install.sh).

-## 2020-03-13 PRE-LAUNCH TESTING
+## 2020-03-13 SPECIAL NOTICE

-Because the repo is private, the installation and upgrade scripts cannot be retrieved from this repo.
+Because the repo is private until launch, the installation and upgrade scripts cannot be retrieved from this repo.
 Instead perform the following from within the /home/pi directory;

 Install Script
 ```